gabeklein/expressive-mvc/README.md

 <br/>
 <h1 id="overview-section"></h1>

-Classes which extend `Model` can manage state and logic for components.
+Classes which extend `Model` can manage behavior for components.
 Custom models are easy to define, use and even provide.
-Hooks are great, but state and logic are not a part of well-formed components.
+While hooks are great, state and logic are not a part of well-formed JSX.
 Models help wrap that stuff in robust, portable controllers instead.

 <br/>